theycallmemac/OOAnalysis-Design/README.md

 Run `git clone https://github.com/theycallmemac/OOAnalysis-Design` in your terminal to clone the project.
 Once this is done, change directory into the project using `cd OOAnalysis-Design/src`.

-To install dependencies, run `pip install -r requirements.txt`.
-If you don't have pip, install pip using `sudo apt-get install python3-pip` on your machine.
+To install dependencies, run `pip3 install -r requirements.txt`.
+If you don't have pip3, install pip3 using `sudo apt-get install python3-pip` on your machine.

 After all this, you should be able to run the project.